How to Grow Angel’s Fishing Rod Flowers in Your Garden

 If starting from seeds indoors, you can transplant plants into the ground outside in the spring.
 This allows the plants ample time to get established throughout the growing season.

-Angel’s fishing rod is not prone to many problems, pests, or diseases.
+Angel’s fishing rod is not prone to many problems or common garden pests.
 The following are the most common issues you might encounter:

 Signs of Common Problems: